Shane Crawford

 Shane Barry Crawford (born 9 September 1974) is a former Australian rules football player, television media personality and author.
-He played 305 senior games for the Hawthorn Football Club in the Australian Football League (AFL) and won the Brownlow Medal in 1999.
+He played 305 senior games for the Hawthorn Football Club in the Australian Football League (AFL).
+During his AFL career he became captain of Hawthorn in 1999 and that season also won the AFL's top individual honours, the Brownlow Medal and the Leigh Matthews Trophy.
+He is a four-time All-Australian player and played in three International Rules series for Australia.
+He has won four Hawthorn Best & Fairest Awards and was a member of Hawthorn's 2008 premiership side.

 Crawford is currently the head coach with the Ardmona Cats.

-AFL career
+Early life

-Crawford spent his childhood in Finley, New South Wales, and played his junior football with the Finley Football Club.
-He attended boarding school at Assumption College in Kilmore, Victoria and was selected by Hawthorn with the 13th pick in the 1991 AFL Draft.
-He made his debut in 1993.
+Crawford was born in Mount Barker, South Australia.
+He spent his childhood in Finley, New South Wales, and played his junior football with the Finley Football Club.
+While attending boarding school at Assumption College in Kilmore, Victoria, he was selected by Hawthorn with the 13th pick in the 1991 AFL draft before graduating in 1992.

-Crawford played 305 career AFL games.
-He is also a four-time All-Australian player and played in three International Rules series for Australia.
-He became captain of Hawthorn in 1999 and that season also won the AFL's top individual honours, the Brownlow Medal and the Leigh Matthews Trophy.
-He has won four Hawthorn Best & Fairest Awards (1998, 1999, 2002, 2003) and came equal fourth in the Brownlow in 2003, losing to the winners by one vote.
-He was also a member of Hawthorn's 2008 premiership side.
+AFL Career

+He made his AFL debut in 1993.
+In his first match he kicked a goal and had 19 possessions, including 8 marks.
+He was nominated for the League's Rising Star award in Round 2 with a stunning 5-goal performance of 23 possessions, including nine marks.

+In 1995 and 1996, he was runner-up club champion for Hawthorn and received his first All-Australian selection in 1996.
+In 1998, he received another All-Australian nod, which earned him a spot in the side to compete against Ireland in the 1998 International Rules series.

-Crawford stepped down from the Hawthorn captaincy after the 2004 season, in which he broke his arm and the Hawks finished second last on the AFL ladder.
-He regained some form in the 2005 season, during which he played his 250th AFL game against the Brisbane Lions at the Gabba, and was again one of the league's leading possession winners.
+He was named captain in 1999; however, he stepped down from the Hawthorn captaincy after the 2004 season in which he broke his arm, and the Hawks finished second-last on the AFL ladder.
+He regained some form in the 2005 season, during which he played his 250th AFL game against the Brisbane Lions at the Gabba, and he was again one of the league's leading possession-winners.

-He played his 300th game for Hawthorn against the Brisbane Lions in Round 19 in 2008 in Launceston when Hawthorn defeated the Lions by 69 points.
+He played his 300th game for Hawthorn against the Brisbane Lions in Round 19 in 2008 in Launceston, where Hawthorn defeated the Lions by 69 points.

 On 27 September 2008, Crawford won his first premiership in his 305th AFL match, aged 34.
-He played more AFL games before receiving his first premiership medal than any other player.
+He played more AFL games before receiving his first premiership medal than any other player in the history of the VFL/AFL.

 Crawford was offered another year with the Hawks, but he announced his retirement, wanting to go out on a high note.
 He ended his career after Hawthorn won the 2008 Grand Final and is now remembered as one of the greatest midfielders in the modern era of AFL football.

 In 2012, Crawford was inducted in the Australian Football Hall of Fame.